How to write an seo-optimized article that can rank in Google?

 What should you pay attention to when writing SEO texts?

 There are 8 different factors you should pay attention to when writing SEO texts.
 They have little to do with what you say.
-They are about how you tell something so that Google's algorithm can analyze and understand your content.
+It is about how you tell something so that Google's algorithm can analyze and understand your content.

 - The structure of your article